Meaganspoon25/car-sales-and-inventory/README.md

 The conditional rendering of the form will create a success message when the state change of "hasCreated" becomes true.
 The page will re-render, alerting the user and displaying the customizable success-message text.

 #### Appointment List
 The Appointment List displays all appointment database entries marked with a status of "created".
 The getData function engages an asynchronous fetch of this data by sending a GET request to http://localhost:8080/api/appointments/ .
 If the Service API returns a successful response of response.ok being true, the data is extracted from the response and filtered for only "created" status entries.
-The result is re-rendered to be displayed in the page's table.
+The result is re-rendered to be displayed in the page's table, which is sorted by date-time.

 Note the VIP column:  This is using the fetchVipVins function, which fetches the current automobile list through the Inventory API by sending a GET request to http://localhost:8100/api/automobiles/ .
 A new array is created containing only the VINs of each automobile, which is then passed to create a new "set" object, stripping away duplicate VINs.
 Now we have the state vipVins which holds the filtered information.